microsoft/pxt/docs/blog/github-packages.md

 ## Let's do it!

 First, you need a [GitHub account](https://github.com/join) if you don't have one yet.
-GitHub is the largest host of source code in the world, with 30 million users.
+GitHub is the largest host of source code in the world, with over 30 million users.

 Once you have your account, you'll need to tie the MakeCode web app to your account.
 To do that, open any project, go to the **Gear Wheel** menu on top, and select **Extensions**.
 At the bottom, there should be a link to log in to GitHub.
-If there's no link in your editor, try using it's `/beta` version.
+If there's no link in your editor, try using its `/beta` version.
 A dialog will appear asking you to generate a GitHub token.
 Follow the instructions and paste the token into the dialog.
-You'll need to paste in a token again for each editor you use (eg., micro:bit, Circuit Playground, etc.), though you can use the same token for all of them.
+You'll need to paste in a token again for each editor you use (micro:bit, Circuit Playground, etc.), though you can use the same token for all of them.

 Once you've logged in, go back to the home screen.
 Now, the dialog that comes up after you press the **Import** button will have an additional option to list your GitHub repositories or create a new one.
 Additionally, the **Import URL** option will now support `https://github.com/...` URLs, which is useful if you can't find your repository in the list (especially organizational repos), or as way to search the list faster using a copy/paste of the URL.